YevhenKharko/user-tests-app/readme.md

   DATABASE="users-tests"
 ```

-2. Connect to MySQL and run from queries './db/init_db.sql':
+2. A new database is created automatically, but if you want to create it by yourself: Connect to MySQL and run from queries ```'./db/init_db.sql'```

 3. Run application ```npm run dev``` in terminal